TheoKouzelis/TheoKouzelis.github.io/_posts/2016-03-10-laravel-eloquent-calculated-fields.markdown

 date: 2016-03-10 01:00:00
 categories: php
 ---
 In certain situations it's useful to calculate extra fields from within your eloquent models.
-For instance it is useful to calculate distance for models that have coordinate fields.
+For instance it may be useful to calculate distance for a model that have coordinate fields.

 This can be achieved by using [eloquents scope functions](https://laravel.com/docs/5.1/eloquent#query-scopes) to add the additional field when required.